Truffles can be described as gourmet fungi with tart, intense and earthy fragrance.

 Interesting truffle facts from the past:

-Old Greeks and Romans were using truffles as aphrodisiac and medicine.
+- Old Greeks and Romans were using truffles as aphrodisiacs and medicine.

-In the Middle Ages, monks not allowed to eat truffles for fear that they would forget their vocation.
+- In the Middle Ages, monks were not allowed to eat truffles to forget their vocation.